Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Operational Implications for PQ TLS Deployment

 The \texttt{root-SLH / leaf-ML} family introduces a real but bounded degradation.
 Its mean retained capacity is approximately 0.7338$\times$ baseline, implying a mean infrastructure multiplier of approximately 1.8444$\times$, with a much more moderate median multiplier of approximately 1.1874$\times$.
 This is not negligible, but it remains within a range that could be tolerated in some deployment contexts, especially where a heavier upper trust layer is judged worthwhile.

 The \texttt{leaf-SLH} class behaves very differently.
 Its mean retained capacity falls to approximately 0.0004$\times$ baseline, and its mean infrastructure multiplier reaches approximately 2510.85$\times$, with a median around 2500.28$\times$.
-Figure~\ref{fig:fig14_infrastructure_multiplier_needed} makes the scale of this discontinuity immediately visible.
+Figure~\ref{fig:fig14_infrastructure_multiplier_needed} shows the scale of this discontinuity.
 The leaf-SLH scenarios stand several orders of magnitude beyond baseline.

 At that point, the architectural distinction becomes operationally unavoidable.
-A configuration that requires on the order of $2500\times$ more infrastructure to preserve baseline throughput cannot reasonably be described as less efficient.
+A configuration that requires on the order of $2500\times$ more infrastructure to preserve baseline throughput cannot reasonably be described only as less efficient.
 It belongs to a different deployment class altogether.
-The language of bounded penalty no longer applies, what appears instead is a collapse of handshake throughput as a practical front-end primitive.
+The language of bounded penalty no longer applies; the observed effect is a collapse of handshake throughput as a practical front-end primitive.